Princess Máxima in Rome

 Since September 2009, Princess Máxima is special advocate of the Secretary-General of the United Nations, Ban Ki-Moon.
 On June 2011, the Princess was appointed as honorary chair of the G20 Global Partnership for Financial Inclusion (GPFI).Filed under Dutch Royals

-Tagged Inclusive Finance, Italy, Patronage, Queen Máxima, United Nations, Working Visit.
+Tagged Inclusive Finance, Italy, Patronage, Queen Máxima of the Netherlands, United Nations, Working Visit.